AIOmarRehan/CNN_Autoencoder_For_Image_Denoising/README.md

 - The approach **scales to any image dataset**.

-This approach is not just theoretical—it’s extremely practical.
+This approach is not just theoretical, it’s extremely practical.
 Any project involving real-world noisy data can benefit from this denoising layer.

 ---